 Originally from Illinois, I graduated in 2017 from Northern Michigan University.
 After graduation I began working as a full-stack developer for the University of Wisconsin - Madison.
+In 2021 I graduated from UW Madison with a Master's of Computer Science with a focus in Machine Learning and am working with Rentable (formerly ABODO) on interesting NLP and infrastructure work.
 I am passionate about computers and love expanding my personal knowledge and skills whenever I get the opportunity.
 Outside of computers, I am active in the outdoors, including hiking, biking, camping, skiing, and scuba diving.

 A collection of hosted webapps made primarily using node.js and using modules like express and socket.io.